AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 As of today, we have 7,553,209 AMC Stubs member households.
 We previously announced setting 5 million member households on December 19 of last year, announced 6 million member households on February 13 of this year, and 7 million member households on April 13 less than a month ago.
 So in a year, we have tripled the Stubs membership, the numbers that we believe are light years ahead of any other exhibitor program and the numbers continue to grow rapidly.

 Now let's turn more specifically to first quarter results, which are the reflection of the strategies that we've been putting into play.
-The old adage of records are maybe broken is certainly true for AMC and the records we just achieved in 2016 are already falling.
+The old adage of records are made to be broken is certainly true for AMC and the records we just achieved in 2016 are already falling.

 We again set new all-time high first quarter records for every single revenue segment, smashing through the quarterly $1 billion ceiling to grow total revenues by 67.5% to a record $1.28 billion in the first quarter.

-In the process more importantly, AMC grew adjusted EBITDA, 71.6% to a record $251.3 million, while increasing adjusted EBITDA margins by 50 basis points to 19.6%.
-Adjusted EBITDA is a key financial metric for AMC, as it's the basis upon which, the vast majority of financial analysts both sell side and buy side value us and our peers.
+In the process, more importantly, AMC grew adjusted EBITDA, 71.6% to a record $251.3 million, while increasing adjusted EBITDA margins by 50 basis points to 19.6%.
+Adjusted EBITDA is a key financial metric for AMC, as it's the basis upon which the vast majority of financial analysts both sell side and buy side value us and our peers.

 For the most part, our stock is valued as a multiple of adjusted EBITDA less net debt, which we believe is an appropriate valuation basis.
 These outstanding record results for Q1 2017 exceed all consensus estimates for both revenues and adjusted EBITDA for the first quarter.
 We likewise met or exceeded all consensus estimates for diluted EPS of $0.07 per share in the first quarter.

 Diluted EPS would have increased 6.1% to $0.35 per share in the first quarter compared to $0.33 last year but for two items.
-First, a nearly $36 million increase in one-time merger and acquisition costs, $23 million of which related to an NCM exclusivity wherever needed to be able to proceed with the Carmike acquisition.
+First, a nearly $36 million increase in one-time merger and acquisition costs, $23 million of which related to an NCM exclusivity waiver needed to be able to proceed with the Carmike acquisition.
 And two, a 23.6% increase in average outstanding diluted shares, primarily related to our recent equity offering.
-Breaking down some of the highlights, from our U.S. and international segments and a reminder going forward we will report both U.S. and international numbers separately.
+Breaking down some of the highlights, from our U.S. and international segments and a reminder going forward, we will report both U.S. and international numbers separately.

 The U.S. results include the benefit of the Carmike acquisition as U.S. admissions revenues increased 28.6%, this was driven by a 30.8% increase in attendance and a slight decline in price owing to a less expensive Carmike theatres joining into our system.